This post was updated July 12, 2017.

 IRS accepting public comment: Think the fee hike is too much?
 I thought you might.

-The IRS explains how it came up with the new amounts in its official announcement of the proposed installment payment plan fee hikes that will be published in the Federal Register on Monday, Aug.
-22.
+The IRS explains how it came up with the new amounts in its official announcement of the proposed installment payment plan fee hikes that was published in the Aug.
+22, 2016, Federal Register.

 You also might find these items of interest:

 - 3 ways to e-pay your tax bill

 - Tax options when you're in financial trouble